Graffetviktus/codewars/README.md

 # codewars
-in this repository im solve codewars katas
+Here im solve different katas from codewars.
+Discription of task you can find in JavaScript files.